mikepqr/algorithms/propositions.md

 ### Basic propositions

-A statement that is either true or false, usually denoted "P".
+A proposition is a statement that is either true or false, usually denoted "P".

     P   NOT P
     T   F